 Finally, our paper is closely related to the literature on the world distribution of income (Milanovic, 2002; Bourguignon and Morrisson, 2002; Lakner and Milanovic, 2013).
 In particular, Lakner and Milanovic (2013) attempts to correct upwards the top income share estimates constructed on the basis of national household surveys to study how much this impacts the measurement of the world distribution of income.
-Our approach is similar, except that we focus on regional inequality (i.e. inequality measured at the level of a broad region such as the Middle East) rather than global inequality.
+Our approach is similar, except that we focus on regional inequality rather than global inequality.
 Of course both approaches are highly complementary: before we can perform a meaningful aggregation at the world level, it is important to ensure that we are able to do it at a broad regional level.

-Section 3.
-Data sources, Concepts and Methodology
+3. Data sources, Concepts and Method